FGS Agri Ltd was originally established in 1993 as Farm & General Services, a small family run agricultural contracting company based in Egerton.

 FGS Agri Ltd aims to build on this success further by integrating its current Occupational Health and Safety Management System once transition to the new ISO 45001 standard has been achieved and verified by NQA as meeting UKAS standards.

-FGS Agri successfully renewed its biosolid recycling contract with Thames Water in November 2016 for a further five years with the possibility to extend this further to 2023.
+FGS Agri successfully renewed its biosolid recycling contract with Thames Water in November 2016 for a further five years with an extension agreed to 2023.
 This recent success has supported the renewal of key spreading machinery and ancillary equipment to facilitate the quality assured services expected by the end clients across the South East.

 In October 2011 Countrystyle and FGS Agri were awarded the Total Waste Management contract by St Regis Paper Company Limited (a division of DS Smith Recycling) to recycle the various waste streams produced at Kemsley Paper Mill at Sittingbourne.